Ben-Kerman/immersive/README.md

 ### Quick Start Guide

-Make sure your mpv installation is version 0.33. or newer.
-Download the latest release of Immersive from [here](https://github.com/Ben-Kerman/immersive/releases).
+Make sure your mpv installation is version 0.33.0 or later.
+Download the latest full release of Immersive from [here](https://github.com/Ben-Kerman/immersive/releases).

 Unzip its contents into your mpv config directory.
 Make sure that you are not overwriting any existing config files.
-Open `immersive-targets.conf` in `script-opts` with a text editor of your choice (like Notepad++, Sublime Text or vim), and change the values of `profile`, `deck`, and `note_type` so that they match your Anki setup.
+Open `immersive-targets.conf` in `script-opts` with a text editor of your choice (like Notepad++, Sublime Text or vim), and change the values of `profile`, `deck`, `note_type`, and the `field:` values so that they match your Anki setup.
 Then open `immersive-dictionaries.conf` and set up your dictionaries as explained [here](/doc/dictionaries.md).
 If you are learning Japanese and using the Yomichan version of JMdict, you will most likely only have to change `location` so it is set to the path of a directory containing the unzipped contents of `jmdict_english.zip`.

 Your mpv config directory should contain the following files at this point: